 Professor of Intellectual Property Law, Faculty of Social Sciences

 Estelle Derclaye holds degrees in law from the University of Liège (Licence en droit; Diplome d'Etudes Specialisées en droit), The George Washington University (LLM) and London (PhD).
 She was awarded a Fulbright grant as well as Rotary and Baker & McKenzie scholarships to study for her LLM in the USA.
 She joined the University of Nottingham as a lecturer in 2006, became Associate Professor and Reader in Intellectual Property Law in 2009 and Professor of Intellectual Property Law in 2012.
 Before joining Nottingham, she practiced intellectual property in an international law firm in Brussels and prior to that, she was a lecturer at the Universities of Leicester and London (Queen Mary).
-Thanks to Max-Planck Institute bursaries, she spent time at the Max-Planck Institute for Intellectual Property and Competition Law (Munich) in 2002 and 2004 to work on her PhD.
+Thanks to several Max-Planck Institute bursaries, she spent time at the Max-Planck Institute for Intellectual Property and Competition Law (Munich) in 2002 and 2004 to work on her PhD.

 Professor Derclaye was a visiting scholar at the University of California, Berkeley (2010) and at the University of Melbourne (2013) and a visiting professor at the National University of Singapore (2015).
 In 2012, as part of the new RCUK Centre for Copyright and New Business Models in the Creative Economy (CREATe), she was awarded funding (£61,024) for a research fellow (G. Frosio) and a PhD student (K. Wilson) who respectively wrote a literature review, and is writing a PhD on copyright and open academic publishing.
 A stakeholders' workshop on open access had the triple aim of presenting the research gaps identified in the literature review, eliciting reactions, comments, criticisms and finding new research questions and areas to explore both theoretically and empirically.

 Professor Derclaye regularly gives lectures on copyright and design law in other law schools in Europe.
 She has done expert work for national and foreign law firms, the UK Intellectual Property Office and international organisations and welcomes requests for expert work from both the public and private sector.
 She also welcomes proposals for postgraduate research in all fields of intellectual property law.
 She currently supervises 7 PhD students (see research students tab).